-"No great thing is created suddenly."
+No great thing is created suddenly.

 Epictetus (A.D.
 55-135)

-The German Sixth is enharmonically equivalent to the Dominant Seventh chord, but is spelled differently because it is based on the fourth rather than fifth degree of the scale.
-As a result of its unique structure, the German Sixth resolves to the tonic rather than dominant chord.
+The German Sixth is enharmonically equivalent to the Dominant Seventh chord but is spelled differently because it is based on the fourth rather than fifth degree of the scale.
+As a result of its unique structure, the German Sixth resolves to the tonic rather than the dominant chord.
 At the beginning of measure five of the Enigma Theme, the German Sixth (formed by the notes C sharp, G, B flat, and E flat) resolves on the third beat to the tonic G minor chord in the second inversion.
 Considering the perpetual skepticism of the scholars, it should be emphasized that the term German Sixth was in common usage when Elgar composed the Enigma Variations in 1898-99.
 Numerous references to the German Sixth are easily located in textbooks and encyclopedias published before and during Elgar's lifetime.
 For instance, it appears in William Crotche's 1812 edition of Musical Composition published in London.
 It also appears in Palmer's Theory of Music published in 1876.
 Ebenezer Prout uses the same terminology in Harmony: It's Theory and Practice published in 1889.
 It also is mentioned in the April 1, 1879, issue of The Musical Times, and in Hugh Carlton's 1881 edition of The Genesis of Harmony published in London.
 It is also analyzed closely in the June 1, 1879, issue of The Monthly Musical Record, also published in London.
 To suggest Elgar may have been unfamiliar with this term in the study of harmony would be absurd.

 It is exquisitely appropriate Elgar directed his loyal friend August Jaeger to add the final piece to the puzzle by writing the word Enigma on the title page of the score.
-Jaeger was German, the word Enigma is six letters in length, and the first three letters of Enigma are an anagram of the first word in the title Ein feste Burg.
+Jaeger was German, the word Enigma is six letters in length, and the first three letters of Enigma form an anagram of the first word in the title Ein feste Burg.
 The ostensibly English title Enigma is spelled identically in German, posing numerous cryptographic parallels with the German sixth and the six-word title of the unstated principal Theme.
 To learn more about the secrets of the Enigma Variations, read my eBook Elgar’s Enigmas Exposed.